 Even so, my dreams of doing something more with my life hadn’t gone away.
 I kept researching possibilities, even though midwifery had to be put on hold for a time, and found a small holistic health school.
 I immersed in a world of study, soul and community that my entire being had craved.
 I had found a new home for myself.

 Along with the nutritional and life sciences, I dove deep into self-exploration and learning esoteric modalities I’d only ever dabbled in as entertainment: chakras and Tarot cards and intuitive wisdom, homeopathy and flower essences rounded out my growing understanding of physiology and nutrients.

-Through my studies and experiences with holistic health clients, I learned that connecting what’s happening in your life to what’s happening in your body brings about the type of healing that goes well beyond getting rid of symptoms.
+Through my studies and experiences with life as it now looked, I learned that connecting what’s happening in your life to what’s happening in your body brings about the type of healing that goes well beyond getting rid of symptoms.

 Ironically, as I shifted how I cared for my body in an attempt to get allergies and sluggish digestion under control, I grew to be a weight I’d only ever been while 8 months pregnant.
 This bothered me much less than I would have thought, because at the same time I was alive in a way that I had never been.
 My mind was stimulated and challenged.
 I was living how I chose, from my values and needs and desires.
 I grew closer to my kids, I grew closer to my friends, my colleagues were the sisters I never had, and I felt the strength of having the unconditional support of a posse of women.

 Even while I was looking for a man to fall in love with through those years, the truth is I was falling in love with myself.
 It’s only now, through 20-20 hindsight do I realize that the extra weight reflected the way I was growing into a whole person.
 Once the inner expansion came into full bloom, and I settled into this new way of being, it dropped off again.

 Women need to be seen and heard and loved for who they are so they can blossom in that love the way a flower responds to sunshine.